-- Assessing a student's leisure interests and preferences, capacities, functions, skills, and needs; - Providing therapeutic recreation services and activities to develop a student's functional skills:

-- Providing education in the skills, knowledge, and attitudes related to leisure involvement: - Helping a student participate in recreation with assistance and/or adapted recreation equipment; - Providing training to parents and educators about the role of recreation in enhancing educational outcomes; - Identifying recreation resources and facilities in the community; and - Providing recreation programs in schools and agencies.
+- assessing a student's leisure interests and preferences, capacities, functions, skills, and needs; - providing therapeutic recreation services and activities to develop a student's functional skills; - providing education in the skills, knowledge, and attitudes related to leisure involvement; - helping a student participate in recreation with assistance and/or adapted recreation equipment; - providing training to parents and educators about the role of recreation in enhancing educational outcomes; - identifying recreation resources and facilities in the community; and - providing recreation programs in schools and agencies.

 It is important for parents to remember that recreational services may be provided through IDEA.
 Goals regarding leisure-time activities should be included in the IEP when deemed appropriate by the student's IEP Team.
 If the IEP Team determines that a student needs recreation services, it must be included in the IEP, which must specifically state the type and amount of services, and the frequency, location, and duration of the services, as well as specific annual goals if appropriate for the recreation services being provided.
-Once included in the IEP, the school system has a legal duty to provide those services.
-TIP Box, p.
-60; What Parents Should Know, p.
-61).
+Once included in the IEP, the school system has a legal duty to provide those services (seeTip, page 63; and 64).